Will Griggs: Storylines

 Will moves into Number 30 Ramsay Street with Frazer, Pepper and Rosie.
 Rosie becomes attracted to him instantly and writes about her feelings for Will in her diary, which Will sees.
 Rosie sets Will up on a date with her sister Carmella Cammeniti, which she accepts.
 Will and Carmella have a good first date, but Will refuses to talk about his past.
 Will begins receiving strange gifts, such as keys to a new car, which he rejects.
 It is soon revealed that he is the heir to a large fortune, including a 2% share of Lassiters Hotel.
 Paul Robinson (Stefan Dennis) discovers this, along with Will's real name.
 He promises to keep Will's secret, as long as he votes against the Timminses at the next board meeting, as Paul cannot purchase the stock from Will.

 Carmella asks to meet Will's parents, but as he does not want to tell her that his parents are dead, he pays his mother's assistant, Selma Atkins (Anne Cordiner), to play the role of his mother.
 Carmella later sees Will paying Selma and she breaks up with him, furious for him lying to her.
 Desperate to get back with her, Will reveals that his real name is Sebastian Barnes and that he is actually rich, as he inherited money and stock from his family, part of the stock being 2% of Lassiters Hotel.
 Carmella does not believe him, so he proves it to her by taking her in a limousine to a penthouse that he owns.
 Carmella begins to believe him, but when she tries to call him Sebastian, he says that he prefers Will, as that is who she fell in love with.
 Carmella accepts him for who he is, but she ends their relationship for good when she catches him lying again.
 Paul's daughter Elle Robinson (Pippa Black) finds out about Will's 2% share of Lassiters and she tries to seduce him, but he rejects her.
 Elle's boyfriend Dylan Timmins (Damien Bodie) become suspicious about them.

 Will's brother Oliver arrives in Erinsborough and tells Carmella everything about Will.
 He also reveals that Will has decided to leave and has fled overseas.
 Oliver stays in town and works at Lassiters, until his resignation.
 Will then inherites his 49% share.
 Will later contacts Elle through his lawyer, Tim Collins (Ben Anderson).
 Tim tells Elle that she can work for the Barnes Corporation, with her and Will being business partners and Lassiters stockholders (at that point Will had 51% and Elle had 49%), if she fires either Paul or Oliver.
 In the end she chooses to resign, realising that Paul and Oliver are the perfect team for Lassiters.

 Reception

-Upon Oliver's arrival to the show, Ruth Deller of television website Lowculture called Will, the "fit brother".
-She also added that the audience "preferred the fit brother" to Oliver.
+Upon Oliver's arrival to the show, Ruth Deller of television website Lowculture called Will the "fit brother" and added that the audience preferred him to Oliver.
 The Daily Record branded Will "a rather attractive young man".